Home

 Learn to Pray Properly

-One really good prayer is the following prayer of my own.
+One good prayer for psychological and spiritual change is the following prayer of my own.
 (It really works, because I used it during my conversion.)

 O HOLY SPIRIT,